saidolsol/mensabot_js/README.md

 Procrastination.

-And it does indeed help figuring out where to get lunch when that's discussed in a group chat.
+And it does indeed help to figure out where to get lunch.
+Especially when that's discussed in a group chat.